MunroRaymaker/eventmanager-webapi/README.md

 The eventmanager api should defer the actual CPU processing to another background thread.
 This makes the design scalable so many requests can be received, without depleting the IIS thread pool.

+This design will store all data in memory to keep things simple, but it should be trivial to add a database later on, like sql server or sqlite.

 So there will be three components to the solution:
 * WebAPI - responsible for receiving jobs and getting status
 * A QueuedWorkerService which submits events, checks completion and returns results